 WALTER SILLERS COLISEUM.
 The coliseum is a round structure 182 feet in diameter.
-For basketball and arena events, there are seats for more than 3,500; for platform and stage events the seating exceeds 5,000.
+For basketball and arena events, there are seats for more than 3,500; for platform and stage events, the seating exceeds 5,000.
 In addition to classrooms and offices, the coliseum provides adequate dressing room facilities for participants in major and minor sports, and for visiting athletic teams.
-The name bespeaks appreciation of the role of the late Walter Sillers of Rosedale as a primary proponent of legislation which authorized the University in 1924, and who was largely responsible for its location in Cleveland.
+The name bespeaks appreciation of the role of the late Walter Sillers of Rosedale, who was a primary proponent of legislation that authorized the University in 1924 and who was largely responsible for its location in Cleveland.

 THE H. L. NOWELL UNION.
 A centrally located, three-story student union building situated at the south end of the quadrangle was completed in 1974.
 At the second-floor level, a balcony encircles the building and provides a panoramic view of campus buildings and the landscape.
 Lounges, patios, study areas, meeting rooms, and banquet rooms are provided for student use and campus meetings.
-Service areas provide for a bookstore, grill and vending machines, and post office.
-The union also houses offices which provide various student services.
+Service areas provide for a bookstore, food court and vending machines, and post office.
+The Union also houses offices which provide various student services.
 The building encompasses Scott Hall which first served as the dining hall and later the cafeteria from 1930 to 1966, and from the summer of 1966 to 1974 as the student center.
 The building is named after H. L. Nowell, who served the university 38 years in a variety of student services positions.

 GEORGE B. WALKER NATATORIUM.
 The natatorium, completed in 1969 and dedicated in 1970, houses an indoor-outdoor pool and auxiliary facilities.
 Classes are taught here in swimming, lifesaving, and water safety.
-The natatorium, which meets AAU specifications is open each day for recreational use by students and faculty.
+The natatorium, which meets AAU specifications, is open each day for recreational use by students and faculty.
 The name commemorates the tremendous public service of Mr. George B. Walker to the State of Mississippi and especially to Delta State University when he served as a member of the Board of Trustees, State Institutions of Higher Learning, from 1936 to 1940.

 HUGH ELLIS WALKER ALUMNI FOUNDATION HOUSE.
-Delta State Alumni and friends raised the necessary funds and constructed this facility as a gift to the University.
-The facility contains over 4,500 square feet for staff offices, work area and a large social hall for meetings, banquets and other occasions serving not only the needs of the University and its Alumni but the surrounding communities as well.
+Delta State alumni and friends raised the necessary funds and constructed this facility as a gift to the University.
+The facility contains over 4,500 square feet for staff offices, work area and a large social hall for meetings, banquets and other occasions serving the needs not only of the University and its alumni but of the surrounding communities as well.
 The facility was completed and deeded to Delta State in 1990.
-In 1996, the facility was named for Hugh Ellis Walker, the long time Director of the Alumni Foundation for Delta State University.
+In 1996, the facility was named for Hugh Ellis Walker, the long-time Director of the Alumni/Foundation for Delta State University.

 ELEANOR BOYD WALTERS HALL.
-Part of the science complex, Eleanor Boyd Walters Hall, houses the physical sciences and mathematics.
+Part of the science complex, Eleanor Boyd Walters Hall houses the physical sciences and mathematics.
 Walters Hall honors Dr. Eleanor Boyd Walters, who served the University from 1943 to 1979 in the area of mathematics.

 THE WEST CARILLON.
-The West Carillon now housed in the Chapel was a gift to the university from Mr. and Mrs. C.J.
-Richardson, Jr., of Cleveland, in honor and memory of her parents, Mr. and Mrs. J. Parker West.
+The West Carillon now housed in the Chapel was a gift to the University from Mr. and Mrs. C.J.
+Richardson, Jr., of Cleveland, in honor and memory of Mrs. Richardson's parents, Mr. and Mrs. J. Parker West.

 WHITFIELD GYMNASIUM.
-The Gymnasium, located in a tree-shaded setting, accommodates classes in physical education, health education, and recreational activities.
-The concrete structure is brick veneered.
-General renovation of the building in 1974 included the addition of central heating and cooling.
-Here the first general meeting of Delta Council was held in 1938.
+The gymnasium, located in a tree-shaded setting, will be renovated to house the Delta Music Institute recording studios and offices.
+The first general meeting of Delta Council was held in this historic building in 1938.
 The name honors the late Governor Henry L. Whitfield, who signed the bill creating Delta State Teachers College on April 29, 1924.